ecresp1el/organoid-roi-tool/simple_projection_tool/README.md

 - `--source`: Root folder containing `.ims` files (defaults to `/Volumes/Manny4TBUM/2025-10-15`).
 - `--recursive`: Process files inside subdirectories as well.

 You can invoke the script from any working directory as long as the repository is accessible and the Conda environment is active.
+The examples above show the exact commands tested in February 2025; replicate them verbatim to reproduce the results.

 ---